waggle-sensor/virtual-waggle/README.md

 # Waggle Node Application Stack

-This repo contains the software components needed to run Waggle plugins.
+This repo contains the software components needed to run Waggle plugins and publish data to a Beehive server.
 It is built on top of Docker which allows it to run on a variety of platforms.

 ## Architecture Overview